API

 Request

-request for meshing the layers (max 1000) belonging to the BLUENET network and using the name QRM
+request for comparing the layers (max 1000) belonging to the InterferenceSignal network against three specified layers from the InterferenceJamming network.
+The name QRM2

 Response